IS THERE A CATCHMENT AREA?

 Do you have a school BUS service?

-The Glenleighden School does not provide transport to and from school.
-Your child may be eligible for the transport assistance for students with disability scheme.
+Stay tuned!
+This is an area we are working on.
+In the meantime, your child may be eligible for the transport assistance for students with disability scheme.
 For more information click here.
-A public bus operates from the end of Cubberla Street.
-Transport is provided for school excursions and some extra curricular activities.
+A public bus operates to and from the end of Cubberla Street.

 WHAT ARE GLENLEIGHDEN’S SCHOOL FEES?